This post was originally published on February 19, 2019, and was updated on November 12, 2023.

-An overland water endorsement on your home insurance policy protects you and your home from particular water damage risks – here is an overview of how it works and whether it’s right for you.
+An overland water endorsement on your home insurance policy protects you and your property from particular water damage risks – let’s review how it works and whether it’s right for you.

 What is overland water house insurance coverage?

-An overland water endorsement on your home insurance policy gives you protection from rising rivers, streams, or other bodies of water that may overflow onto dry land causing damage to your home.
+An overland water endorsement (which is a form of flood insurance coverage) on your home insurance policy gives you protection from rising rivers, streams, or other bodies of water that may overflow onto dry land causing damage to your home.
 It can also protect against heavy rain precipitation, or snow accumulation, and its eventual thaw, around your property.
 All these water sources find windows, doors, and cracks in your foundation to enter your home.
 If water enters your basement, you’ll want overland water coverage.

 Why you need overland water protection

-However, if you have a finished basement – drywall, laminate flooring, and furnishings – overland water insurance is a smart thing.
-Without it, you may be left footing the bill on your own.
+For the latter, having drywall, laminate flooring, and furnishings can increase the cost of damage further.
+Without proper coverage, you may be left footing the bill on your own.
 According to Blair Feltmate, head of the Intact Centre on Climate Adaptation, the average flooded basement in an urban centre will cost $43,000 in damages to repair.

 If water is seeping into any basement, finished or not, it may be worth the cost to waterproof your basement.
 Water in the walls can freeze, thaw, and damage your foundation which can lead to even more significant issues.
-The best way to waterproof your basement is to have a trench dug around your home and a waterproof membrane installed against the foundation (See picture below).
+It can also seep into wood, causing rot.
+The best way to waterproof your basement is to have a trench dug around your home and a waterproof membrane installed against the foundation.

 Will overland water affect you?